Gaius-Augustus/Tiberius/README.md

 ## Running Tiberius for Gene Prediction

 To run Tiberius with `tiberius.py`, you need to provide a FASTA file containing the genomic sequences.
 The sequence can either include repeat softmasking (recommended) or be run without softmasking.
 See [softmasking_workflow](docs/softmasking_workflow.md) for recommandations on how to mask repeats for Tiberius.
-Currently, we only provide weights for mammalian species, they can be downloaded automatically by Tiberius if no model_cfg is provided.

 ### Choosing the model weights